Galileo Technologies stock

 Frequently asked questions

-- Is Galileo Technologies still a private company?
+- Is Galileo Technologies a public or private company?

 - What is Galileo Technologies's valuation?